Andrew-J-Larson/Custom-CSS/User-Styles/README.md

-# Custom-CSS
+# User-Styles
-Useful CSS styles for certain websites.
+Useful injected styles for certain websites (best used with an extention such as Stylus).

 For any folder, it starts off with the website a style can be used with, and inside of each folder will be either user styles or more folders that pertain to specific areas on the website.